 The Notre Dame football program took time on Wednesday, April 18, to thank several women who have assisted the team throughout the past year.

-Beth Rex is in her fourth year as director of football administration at Notre Dame after serving as the football program associate from 2008-09 at the University of Cincinnati.
+Beth Rex is in her fifth year as director of football administration at Notre Dame after serving as the football program associate from 2008-09 at the University of Cincinnati.

 Rex served as the assistant to current Irish head football coach Brian Kelly at Cincinnati and that continues to be part of her duties at Notre Dame where she serves as the primary contact person in all matters for Kelly.
-Rex coordinates Kelly's schedule, is responsible for all football staff and office operations as well as assists in event planning.
+Rex coordinates Kelly's schedule, is responsible for all football staff and office operations and assists in event planning.

 Rex has worked in athletics for 16 years, primarily as an athletics trainer.
 She served as an athletics trainer at Cincinnati from 2001-08 and worked with the football, baseball, women's basketball, men's soccer, tennis, men's and women's golf, cheerleading and dance teams.
 Among her various duties, Rex managed the administrative responsibilities of the athletics training room, oversaw the budget, handled all purchases and inventory and processed all medical claims for Cincinnati's student-athletes.